DeiC-HPC/cotainr/doc/development/test_suite_ci_cd.rst

 Continuous Deployment
 ~~~~~~~~~~~~~~~~~~~~~
 New cotainr releases are automatically generated and deployed to both GitHub and PyPI when new tags following the :ref:`versioning scheme <version-scheme>` are committed to the main branch.
-The CD `workflows <https://docs.github.com/en/actions/using-workflows/about-workflows>`_ is implemented in `CD_release.yml <https://github.com/DeiC-HPC/cotainr/actions/workflows/CD_release.yml>`_.
-The release build is first published to the TestPyPI index.
-The build is then downloaded, installed and tested for basic functionality, after which the build is published to PyPI.
+The CD `workflow <https://docs.github.com/en/actions/using-workflows/about-workflows>`_ is implemented in `CD_release.yml <https://github.com/DeiC-HPC/cotainr/actions/workflows/CD_release.yml>`_.

+The PyPI release process goes as following: Build the Python Wheel -> Publish to TestPyPI index -> In a clean environment, download and install from TestPyPI and run basic CLI functionality -> publish to PyPI.
+The testPyPI and PyPI index locations are both implemented as GitHub environments attached to the DeiC-HPC account.
+These environments have deployment protection rules which require review from a member of the HPC-developers team before the action is executed.
+This ensures protection against accidental tag pushes since removal from TestPyPI and PyPI is difficult.

+The GitHub release is run independently and does not have deployment protection rules.
+GitHub releases can easily be undone by first removing the release through the GitHub UI and then remove the tag.

 Read the Docs continuous documentation